KazaiMazai/SwiftletModel/README.md

 #### Advanced Merge Strategies

-Both default and fragment merge strategies can be overriden for any entity:
+Both default and fragment merge strategies can be overridden for any entity:

 ```swift
 extension User {